LaserFR/LaserFR/README.md

 #### Prerequisites

 We run our test under Windows 10 and 11.
-To ensure overall project compatibility, all testing is conducted on CPU.
+To ensure overall project compatibility, all testing is conducted on the CPU.
 While GPU configurations may accelerate some modules, they have not undergone complete testing.

 The Python versions we tested are 3.9 and 3.10.